DhawalaRajakaruna/ML-Practise/README.md

 # Noob Machine Learning Practise 🚀

-This repository contains fundamentals and beginner level  **Machine Learning** coding, and examples which i have done.
+This repository contains fundamentals and beginner-level **Machine Learning** coding examples that I have worked on.

 ## 🛠 Technologies Used
 - Python 🐍